Date/Time

 DARC Light Lab 306, UC Santa Cruz

-In this workshop we will take inspiration from Starhawk and Donna Haraway.
-In their writings since the later 1970s we can trace both the influence of a web of feminist SFs, including speculative fiction, science fiction and speculative fabulation, and their own crafting of SF.
+In this workshop, we will take inspiration from Starhawk and Donna Haraway.
+In their writings since the later 1970s, we can trace both the influence of a web of feminist SFs, including speculative fiction, science fiction, and speculative fabulation and their crafting of SF.
 They are both authors of feminist SF; most explicitly with Starhawk’s The Fifth Sacred Thing (1993) and its sequel City of Refuge (2015) and Haraway’s “The Camille Stories” (2016) but also implicitly in their work on movement-building and figuration.
 They use SF not to conjure purified alternatives or forms of escape, but to remain embedded in and accountable to the world.
-The workshop will focus on this mode of SF and their insistence on accounting for compromised and difficult relationality, shared responsibility and non-innocence.
-See more here.
+The workshop will focus on this mode of SF and their insistence on accounting for compromised and difficult relationality, shared responsibility, and non-innocence.
+See more on Social Justice Resource Center.

 A Public Conversation with Donna Haraway and Starhawk